sorinboia/nginx-experience-aws/guide/5ingress.md

 2. We are not actively monitoring the health of the pods through the data path

 First take a look at the files/5ingress/2arcadia.yaml file.
-It increases the number of pod to 2 for each service and also defines how the http health checks will looks like.
+It increases the number of pod to two of our services service and also defines how the http health checks will looks like.
 Lets apply this new configuration.
 <pre>
 Command: